 Home / Kids / Is the New Avatar Movie Okay for Kids?

-A parent guide to Avatar Aang: The Last Airbender, the first animated film from Avatar Studios, the release-date confusion, and how it connects to the series your kid may already love.
+A parent guide to Avatar Aang: The Last Airbender, the first animated feature from Avatar Studios, now seen and scored, and how it connects to the series your child may already love.

 TV Intelligentsia · Editorial Team